Views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 I am happy to be noticed in my car that I proudly get eight miles to the gallon with.

-When they have these, you know, one night a year, they'll they'll get a Hollywood actor to support.
+When they have these, you know, one night a year, they'll get a Hollywood actor to support.

 I forget the name of the cause, but it's a global warming cause.